Make the Connection: Episode status

 Only a handful of the thirteen episodes exist, including at least one McKay episode and a Rayburn-hosted edition which featured an overly animated J. Fred Muggs, the Today Show chimpanzee sidekick.
 GSN has occasionally shown an episode (mostly those hosted by Rayburn) in its "black and white" programming blocks.
 On September 11, 2017, Buzzr aired a Gene Rayburn episode as part of its "Lost and Found" event.
 Another Rayburn episode, specifically the one featuring Muggs, aired on September 25, 2021, as part of the network's 6th annual "Lost and Found" marathon.
 Two episodes with Rayburn as host and Betty White as a panelist aired as part of that network's tribute to White on what would have been her 100th birthday (January 17, 2022); one featured Buster Keaton, who gave a pie-throwing demonstration, and the other had golfer Sam Snead, who played the trumpet, and Gisele MacKenzie, who sang her current hit "Hard to Get".
 At the end of the latter.
-White noted that she already had three dogs but was willing to take a cocker spaniel that had gone unawarded.
-Buzzr aired an episode on Christmas morning as part of their A Betty White Christmas.
+White noted that she already had three dogs but was willing to take a Cocker Spaniel that had gone unawarded.
+Buzzr aired an episode on Christmas morning as part of their "A Betty White Christmas" marathon.